Inventory scripts are deprecated as of Ansible Tower Version 3.7.2.

-Tower includes built-in support for syncing dynamic inventory from cloud sources such as Amazon AWS, Google Compute Engine, and Rackspace, among others.
+Tower includes built-in support for syncing dynamic inventory from cloud sources such as Amazon AWS, Google Compute Engine, among others.
 Tower also offers the ability to use a custom script to pull from your own inventory source.

 With the release of Ansible Tower 2.4.0, edits and additions to Inventory host variables now persist beyond an inventory sync as long as